echa/libopenframeworks/README.md

 **A clean port of OpenFrameworks 0071 that merges all oF modules into a single static library and uses CMake for building.**

 This port follows the typical Linux packaging style and allows you to install oF as library plus headers.
-It is meant for those of you who find the fat distribution concept of OpenFrameworks less useful.
-In fact, this version gives you a greater flexibility in using and extending OpenFrameworks for your projects.
-With this port you can either use system-wide versions of 3rd party libraries or you can bootstrap private library versions using the contained build scripts.
-As a side-effect your oF projects will use less space on hard disc and in your repositories.
+It is meant for developers who find the fat distribution concept of OpenFrameworks less useful.

+libopenframeworks allows a greater flexibility in using and extending OpenFrameworks.
+You can either use system-wide versions of 3rd party libraries or you can bootstrap private library versions using the contained build scripts.
+Most libraries are statically linked into executables resulting in less run-time dependencies and easier portability of projects between machines.
+When optional libraries are missing libopenframeworks would still build with some of the modules or addons disabled.
+As a side-effect oF projects become smaller which is beneficial for repositories and use less disk space during development.

 **Main Features**